-If the generator has been improperly stored for a period longer than 30 days with ethanol blended gasoline in the gasoline tank and/or carburetor, all fuel must be drained and the carburetor must be thoroughly cleaned of ethanol build up.
+If the generator has been improperly stored for a long period of time with gasoline in the gasoline tank and/or carburetor, all fuel must be drained and the carburetor must be thoroughly cleaned.
 This process involves technically advanced tasks.
 For assistance please call our Technical Support Team at 1-877-338-0999.

-If the gasoline tank and carburetor were properly emptied of all ethanol blended gasoline prior to the generator being stored, follow the below steps when removing from storage.
+If the gasoline tank and carburetor were properly emptied of all gasoline prior to the generator being stored, follow the below steps when removing from storage.

 - 1. Be sure the fuel select dial is in the "ENGINE STOP" position. - 2.
 Add gasoline to the generator according to Add Fuel: Gasoline. - 3.
 Turn the fuel select dial to the "GASOLINE RUN" position. - 4.
 After 5 minutes check the carburetor and air filter areas for any leaking gasoline.
 If any leaks are found, the carburetor will need to be disassembled and cleaned or replaced.
-If no gasoline leaks are found, turn the fuel select dial to the "ENGINE STOP" position. - Check engine oil level and add clean, fresh oil if needed.
-SeeOil Specifications for proper oil type. - Check and clear air filter of any obstructions such as bugs or cobwebs.
+If no gasoline leaks are found, turn the fuel select dial to the "ENGINE STOP" position. - 5.
+Check engine oil level and add clean, fresh oil if needed.
+See Oil Specifications for proper oil type. - Check and clear air filter of any obstructions such as bugs or cobwebs.
 If necessary, clean air filter according to Cleaning the Air Filter. - 7.
-Start the engine.
-See "Starting the Engine: Gasoline.
+Start the generator according to Starting the Engine.